 INTRODUCTION

-These Guidelines on Remote Control and Monitoring have been prepared to assist members when they are considering providing a system for the first time, replacing an existing system or updating a system.
-The guidelines will enable members to establish the basic operational decision criteria and performance standards for these systems and provide a knowledgeable basis for equipment selection.
+This Guideline on Remote Control and Monitoring Systems (RCMS) has been prepared to assist members when they are considering providing a system for the first time, replacing an existing system or updating a system.
+The guideline will enable members to establish the basic operational criteria and performance standards for these systems and provide a knowledgeable basis for equipment selection.

-These Guidelines are not intended to establish a new mandate to expand the use of electronic monitor systems.
-Rather, they are to provide advice on how to develop an effective, modern system when a management decision has been made to employ electronic monitoring.
+This Guideline is not intended to establish a new mandate to expand the use of electronic monitoring systems.
+Rather, it is to provide advice on how to develop an effective, modern flexible standardised system adopting remote electronic monitoring.

-The first version of this document was developed in 1998 based on a work item from the 1994 IALA Conference and a subsequent 1996 Survey of IALA members on their current and anticipated use of Remote Control and Monitoring Systems (RCMS).

-This document has been reviewed in light of the rapid pace of technological changes.
-Included in this is the widespread use of Internet and wireless technologies.
-This has had a significant impact on RCMS systems, reducing costs considerably.
-The documents also considers the Impact of security and interoperability on modern connected systems and how cyber security needs to be considered for there safe and secure operation.
+This document has been reviewed and updated in light of the rapid pace of technological changes.
+Included within is the widespread use of internet and wireless technologies which has had a significant impact on RCMS reducing costs considerably.
+The documents also considers the Impact of security and interoperability on modern connected systems and how cyber security needs to be considered for their safe and secure operation.

 Scope

-DO we need to fame the what is cover by this document???
+This guideline has been developed to assist marine aids to navigation (AtoN) operators and authorities when selecting and applying RCMS.
+It discussed the requirements to monitor, control and configure, deliberates the various methods and mediums for achieving this and reviews how the information can be presented, stored and used.

+The impact to maintenance, testing and fault rectification is also considered, along with some general issues and challenges of RCMS.

 MONITORING – GENERAL ISSUES